 - The Southern Ohio Genealogical Society seeks to foster the study of Highland County genealogy,

-- assists members in the collection, compilation, genealogical and historical records, sponsors and
+- Assists members in the collection, compilation, genealogical and historical records, sponsors.

 - SOGS is a member of the National Genealogical Society and the Ohio Genealogical Society.

 - SOGS has established a new and expanded genealogy resource library in our SOGS office center at 1487N.
 High St., St. Rt.62, Hillsboro, OH 45133

 - Regular program meetings of the Society, open to the public, are held at 7:00 p.m. on the second Thursday of the month from September to December and from March to June.

 - Meetings are held at the SOGS Office/Community Room, 1487 N. High St., Rt.
 62, Hillsboro, Ohio.